Hamzazaheer721/Natour/readme.md

 - We can use the linear-gradient to give clip-path like transparent effect
 - We use it like following
   - background-image: linear-gradient(105deg, rgba(color1, .9) 0%, rgba(color1, .9) 50%, rgba(color2, .5) 50%)

+=== placeholder-shown ===

+- it Represents any input/textarea element that is currently displaying placeholder text.